Davide-Lotito/Zeek-Script/README.md

 - geolocation of the IPs , with  *libmaxminddb* software and *GeoLite2 city* database

 ## Getting Started
 Complete documentation at the following [link](https://docs.zeek.org/en/lts/).
-Below is a quick installation and launch guide.
+Below is a quick installation and launch guide for Ubuntu.

 ### Dependencies